-d.
-Follow the usual steps for running a script, as shown in the section Running the SNS CLI script from the web interface by selecting the file of the certificate in the Attachments related to the script menu.

-- 2. Create objects on the SNS firewalls that would make it possible to verify the SMC certificate: - a.
+- d.
+Follow the usual steps for running a script, as shown in the section Running the SNS CLI script from the web interface by selecting the file of the certificate in the Attachments related to the script menu. - 2.
+Create objects on the SNS firewalls that would make it possible to verify the SMC certificate: - a.
 Create the object creation script with the commands described in the following example.

 '''

-CONFIG OBJECT HOST NEW name=activeupdate0.smc.local ip=<172.16.1.200> resolve=dynamic update=1 CONFIG OBJECT HOST NEW name=activeupdate1.smc.local ip=<172.16.1.200> resolve=dynamic update=1 CONFIG OBJECT ACTIVATE
+CONFIG OBJECT HOST NEW name=activeupdate0.smc.local ip=<[private or public SMC server IP address]> resolve=static update=1 CONFIG OBJECT HOST NEW name=activeupdate1.smc.local ip=<[private or public SMC server IP address]> resolve=static update=1 CONFIG OBJECT ACTIVATE

 '''

 The value of the name setting consists of an object name of your choice followed by the domain name.
-The IP address is the one visible in the IP address column in the Configuration > Active Update server panel in SMC.
+The private IP address is the one that can be seen in the IP address column in the Configuration > Active Update server panel in SNS.